This content has been updated January 9, 2020.

-We are thrilled to share this inspiring three-part series by MOVE Trainer Tony Brutz.
-Enjoy Part 2 below.
-You can click here to read Part 1 and watch for the final installment next week.
+We are thrilled to share this inspiring three-part series by MOVE Wellness Studios Trainer Tony Brutz about his journey from running his first 5K to becoming a certified Pilates Instructor.
+Enjoy Part 2 below, and click here to read Part 1.

-MOVE wasn’t like any other gym or studio I have seen or visited.
+MOVE Wellness Studios wasn’t like any other gym or studio I have seen or visited.
 The studio was warm and welcoming.
 Instantly I felt like this could be a place I could workout and feel comfortable.
 The first question I asked was, “Is this place just for women or do men workout here as well?”
-The staff at the front desk assured me that men do in fact workout at MOVE.
+The staff at the front desk assured me that men do in fact workout at MOVE Wellness Studios.
 I continued to ask questions and one of the trainers, Rochelle, was able to help answer them.
-It quickly became apparent that the people at MOVE are just as warm and welcoming as you would expect.
+It quickly became apparent that the people at MOVE Wellness Studios are just as warm and welcoming as you would expect.
 After that meeting, I signed up for a package of private sessions with Rochelle and my Pilates adventure was about to begin.

 My first session was approaching.
 That stupid self doubt started to creep up.
 I can’t do this.
 What was I thinking?
 They are going think I am an idiot.
 Rochelle made me feel instantly at ease.
 There was no judgment.
 I felt like I had her full attention for the entire session.
 She was really paying attention to me, to what I needed and my goals.
 I was doing an AB prep exercise, and when I finished the first rep she asked, “Did you feel tension in your neck?”
 I thought to myself, yes, yes I did feel tension in my neck.
 How did she know that?
 She must be a mind reader.
 Well, maybe not a mind reader, but she just really knew what she was doing.
 The sessions went so well that I decided to get a membership to try the different classes.